mostlygeek/millionbook-firefox-addon/README.md

 # About

 I built this as a last minute 🎄 Christmas 🎄 present for my mom.
 She often reads Chinese stories on Firefox on her tablet.
-Unfortunately, even the maximum text zoom is too small for her and strains on her eyes.
+Unfortunately, even the maximum text zoom is too small for her and strains her eyes.
 [1]

 "That's bullshit!", I exclaimed!
 I can FTFY with Greasemonkey!
 Oops.
 Turns out Greasemonkey isn't supported on Firefox for Android. #sadness.